-Twitter is one of the companies that was famously known for high numbers of initial sign ups, yet a fraction of monthly active users.
+Twitter is one of the companies that was famously known for high numbers of initial sign-ups, yet a fraction of monthly active users.
 Most people used to sign up and never go back again.
-All efforts ever since have gone to ensuring that they keep as many people who sign up as they possibly can.
+All efforts ever since have gone to ensure that they keep as many people who sign up as they possibly can.
 Their improving numbers have shown that they have recently been able to curb the problem boasting over 300 million monthly active users.

 Work on retaining your customers by collecting data to know why they don’t stay long after they have signed up.
 The retention numbers don’t have to be perfect, they just have to be high enough to make business sense.

 Several companies have struggled to find the ideal hack to bolster their growth.
 Some of these companies therefore decided to develop side projects that would funnel users to their core products.